chizzycodhub/alx-system_engineering-devops/0x00-shell_basics/README.md

 (11).A script that list all the contents of the current working directory, parent directory and /boot directory in that order (12).A script that prints the type of file iamafile in tmp directory (13).
-A script that displays the file type of a file in tmp directory
+A script that displays the file type of a file in tmp directory (14).A script that creates a symbolic link
+(15).
+A script to create a symbolic link to /bin/ls